Created by Xvision

 The future of the ocean economy is digital and autonomous, but transformation has been slow because the ocean is a power desert.
 C-Power products are the missing piece of the puzzle to help unlock the future.

-From offshore energy operations to research to defense and security, many industries have a critical need for solutions to affordably and autonomously operate the vast and ever-growing array of sensors and monitoring equipment used in the ocean.
+From offshore energy operations to research to defense and security, many industries have a critical need for solutions to affordably and autonomously operate the ever-growing array of sensors and monitoring equipment used in the ocean.

 Today, advanced remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs) can only charge “at home” — either back on shore or via an expensive-to-operate, crewed, diesel-powered topside vessel equipped with a charging unit.
 As a result, ROVs and AUVs today are more expensive to operate and less versatile than they should be.